What characterizes Prince of Peace?

 What is your Mission?

-As a Church we strive to live as “a provisional demonstration of the kingdom of God on earth.”
+As a Church we strive to live as “a provisional demonstration of the Kingdom of God on earth.”
 That means that through the way that we worship, care for one another, and serve those in need in the world we strive to proclaim the truth of God’s grace, embody God’s love for all people, and point to God’s future with hope.
 We are committed to demonstrating an alternative to the world’s ways of fear, judgement, and despair.

 When do you worship?

 Worship takes place on Sundays at 10:30 am.* The service usually lasts about an hour or an hour and fifteen minutes.
 Dress in whatever makes you comfortable.
 Some people wear dresses and suits; others come in casual clothes.
 We encourage families to worship together.
-But nursery care is available from 10:00 am to 12:00 pm for children ages 7 and under.

-What kind of worship do you offer?
+What style of worship do you offer?